jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-movement-detroit-review.md

 !\[](/img/pyramid stage.jpg)

 We spent most of the first day at the Stargate Stage, where the “[Detroit love](https://www.facebook.com/detroitloveofficial/)” showcase was in full swing.
 Luciano and Carl Craig did a fine job, but it was Stacey Pullen who killed it.
 We then moved over to the Pyramid Stage to see [Maceo Plex](https://www.facebook.com/MaceoPlex/) arriving just as he dropped his new track Mutant DX.
 To be honest, his set was mediocre plus the crowd was so intense we almost got crushed.
-We had to get the fuck out of there, but on our way out we managed to catch [Claude Von Stroke](https://www.facebook.com/Claude.VonStroke/) on the Movement Stage for an energetic end to a great first day.
+We had to get the hell out of there, but on our way out we managed to catch [Claude Von Stroke](https://www.facebook.com/Claude.VonStroke/) on the Movement Stage for an energetic end to a great first day.

 \[fb:634038053613881]